 It is our deepest aspiration that ABCD study data will be utilized responsibly by scientists and key stakeholders around the globe and that scientific findings inform the development of just and equitable policies to elevate the quality of life of all youth.

 Justice, Equity, Diversity and Inclusion (JEDI)

 To support ABCD’s work towards these values, consortium team members have assembled to form multiple working groups focused on justice, equity, diversity, and inclusion (JEDI).
-To learn more about the overarching mission and goals of the consortium-wide JEDI efforts, click the following links to learn about the Advisory Council and Taskforce.
+To learn more about the overarching mission and goals of the consortium-wide JEDI efforts, click the following links to learn about the Advisory Council and Workgroups.